 Back to Podcast

-Igniting Impact Podcast – Creating Positive Pathways in Washington Courts – Season 2, Episode 14
+Creating Positive Pathways in Washington Courts – Season 2, Episode 2

-Igniting Impact Podcast host Stacey Moss delves into an initiative to enhance the experience of families navigating dependency hearings.
-Stacey interviews Sarah Burns, Terreca DeFehr, Melissa Zielstorf, and Allison Ward.
-Together, they discuss the challenges faced by families in accessing and participating in legal proceedings, especially due to COVID-19 complexities.
+In this episode of the Igniting Impact Podcast, host Stacey Moss explores an initiative designed to improve the experience of families navigating dependency hearings.
+She speaks with Sarah Burns, Terreca DeFehr, Melissa Zielstorf, and Allison Ward about challenges families face when accessing and participating in legal proceedings.
+The conversation also examines how the COVID-19 pandemic accelerated the need for accessible virtual court resources.

-Accordingly, this project with the Washington Administrative Office of the Courts aimed to make virtual court proceedings more accessible.
-The team created videos offering technical IT support and practical courtroom etiquette guidance in simple language.
-Now available in five more languages, the videos help families understand how to participate in virtual court hearings and their expected roles.
+As a result, the Washington Administrative Office of the Courts launched this effort to make virtual court proceedings more accessible.
+The team created videos that provide technical support and practical courtroom guidance in clear, straightforward language.
+Furthermore, the videos are now available in five additional languages.
+They help families understand the hearing process, their responsibilities, and how to participate effectively in virtual court proceedings.

 Hear More in the Podcast